wkolowski/Type-Theory-Wishlist/README.md

 - How to turn typing contexts into record types?
 This would free us from some duplication at the meta level.
 But beware!
 This is not the same idea as "first-class typing contexts" and certainly not the same as "first-class evaluation contexts".
 - Rethink modify syntax for modules.
 - Rethink whether the prototype should really go at the end of the record definition.
+- Deduplicate explanations of `open` syntax in the first three sections and then in Problem 1 section.
+- How exactly do dependent records work?
+We need more examples.
+- Discuss the sort of record types and how to declare record types.
+- Discuss implicit record fields.

 ## Basic Inductive Types <a id="basic-inductive-types"></a> [↩](#toc)